neurallayer/fos/examples/README.rst

 Google Colab
 ============
 You can run the above notebook on your own computer once you have installed Fos.
-They should run fine, even if you don't have a GPU.
+They should run fine, even if you don't have a GPU in your machine.

-But it is also possible to run them on Google Colab (Colaboratorium) without having to install anything.
+But it is also possible to run them on Google Colaboratory without having to install anything.
 These are the links to the Google Colab notebooks: